Dr. Shinas is director of the Language and Literacy Division.

 Valerie Harlow Shinas

-Area of Work and Concentration at Lesley: Language and Literacy
+Area of Work and Concentration at Lesley: Literacy and technology; literacy theory, reading

-Representative List of Recent Courses Taught: Research in Reading; Literacy: The Integration of the Language Arts; Content Literacy
+Representative List of Recent Courses Taught: Perspectives on Literacy, Learning, and Teaching; Research in Reading; Literacy: The Integration of the Language Arts; Content Literacy; Practicum: Interactive Instruction and Assessment

 Representative List of Recent Publications / Exhibitions: